-How to pack a better lunch
+How to prep a better lunch

 “All of these food groups work together to give kids quick energy and help them feel full and satisfied until the next meal or snack,” says Schumann.

-For lunch, try a ham, cheese and avocado sandwich on whole grain bread with cucumbers, baby carrots, celery and an apple on the side or a salad with green leafy lettuce, vegetables, hard-boiled egg, croutons, Italian dressing and berries on the side.
+For lunch, try a ham, cheese and avocado sandwich on whole-grain bread with cucumbers, baby carrots, celery and an apple on the side or a salad with green leafy lettuce, vegetables, hard-boiled egg, croutons, Italian dressing and berries on the side.
 Healthy snacks should combine protein and produce, resulting in high-fiber options that take longer to digest, sustain kids’ energy and help them feel full longer.